open5e/open5e/source/equipment/magic-items/hammer-of-thunderbolts.rst

 weapon.

-**Giant's Bane (Requires Attunement).** You must

-be wearing a *belt of giant strength* (any variety) and *gauntlets of ogre power* to attune to this weapon.
+**Giant's Bane (Requires Attunement).** You must be wearing a :ref:`srd:belt-of-giant-strength` (any variety) and :ref:`gauntlets-of-ogre-power` to attune to this weapon.
 The attunement ends if you take off either of those items.
-While you are attuned to this weapon and holding it, your Strength score increases by 4 and can exceed

-20, but not 30.
+While you are attuned to this weapon and holding it, your Strength score increases by 4 and can exceed 20, but not 30.
 When you roll a 20 on an attack roll made with this weapon against a giant, the giant must succeed on a DC 17 Constitution saving throw or die.

 The hammer also has 5 charges.
-While attuned to

-it, you can expend 1 charge and make a ranged weapon attack with the hammer, hurling it as if it had the thrown property with a normal range of 20 feet and a long range of 60 feet.
+While attuned to it, you can expend 1 charge and make a ranged weapon attack with the hammer, hurling it as if it had the thrown property with a normal range of 20 feet and a long range of 60 feet.
 If the attack hits, the hammer